djdarcy/MCP-Server-Tutorial/docs/tutorial/02_protocol_flow.md

 ## Overview

 The Model Context Protocol follows a specific flow of messages between client and server.
-Understanding this flow is crucial for debugging issues and implementing robust MCP servers.
+Understanding this flow is helpful for debugging issues and for implementing MCP servers.

 ## The Complete MCP Protocol Flow